MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flexbox Unit

-The flex-unit property will define the unit of measurement to be used by the flex-basis property.
+The Unit property will define the unit of measurement to be used by the Basis property.

 ```xml